arstream/Network-Programming-with-Go/encoding/definitions.md

 Content-Encoding: gzip
 ```

-which says that the character set is ISO 8859-4 (corresponding to certain countries in Europe) with the default encoding, but then gziped.
+which says that the character set is ISO 8859-4 (corresponding to certain countries in Europe) with the default encoding, but then `gzip`ed.
 The second part - content encoding - is what we are referring to as "transfer encoding" (IETF RFC 2130).

 But how do you read this information?
 Isn't it encoded?
 Don't we have a chicken and egg situation?
 Well, no. The convention is that such information is given in ASCII (to be precise, US ASCII) so that a program can read the headers and then adjust its encoding for the rest of the document.